ikumen/today-i-learned/posts/til/trie.md

 private Collection<String> findCompleteStringInTree(
     TrieNode node, String prefix, Collection<String> results) {
-  // Recursively (e.g, dfs) traverse down the tree, any time we
+  // Recursively (e.g. dfs) traverse down the tree, any time we
   // encounter a node that represents a complete string, add it
   // to our list of strings
   if (node.isComplete) {